Home » Probate Court and Overbids

 Those requiring court confirmation:

-At the court confirmation hearing three things can happen: 1) No other bidders appear in court; original buyer closes at the already agreed upon offered price.
+At the court confirmation hearing, three things can happen: 1) No other bidders appear in court; the original buyer closes at the already agreed-upon offered price.
 2) There are other bidders, but the original buyer outbids them.
-3) Other bidders appear and the original buyer decides not to increase his offered price and the highest bidder opens escrow.
+3) Other bidders appear, and the original buyer decides not to increase his offered price, and the highest bidder opens escrow.

 Your offer was accepted “subject to court confirmation”.
-At the time of the court hearing your contingencies were removed and you were ready to close.
+At the time of the court hearing, your contingencies were removed, and you were ready to close.
 Unfortunately, at your hearing, other bidder(s) came into play and outbid you.
 The first overbid is a complicated calculation.
-Approximately 5% over your currently “in escrow price”.
+Approximately 5% over your current “in escrow price”.

 When thinking of purchasing a probate listing, the first question to ask is whether or not the sale requires court confirmation.
-As you have sadly learned it’s much better for the buyer when the court is not required to confirm the sale.
+As you have sadly learned, buyers benefit more when the court does not need to confirm the sale.
 As you weren’t going to increase your offer, there was no point in you or your Realtor attending the hearing.

 Related Posts: Real Estate Disclosure Blues